raiguard/PipeVisualizer/README.md

 Press `H` to draw the selected entity's fluid systems, or press `Shift + H` to draw all visible fluid systems.
 Press `Control + H` to toggle between color-by-fluid and color-by-system.

+## Mod developers
+This mod includes a remote interface that allows blacklisting entities from being drawn in the overlay.

 ## Credits

 Shortcut icons were sourced from [Font Awesome Free](https://fontawesome.com/search?m=free) under the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).